nevsnode/gordon/README.md

 /path/to/foobar.php "123" "456"
 ```

-**Important:** As it is not possible to pass things like objects to the scripts via commandline,
+**Note:** As it is not possible to pass things like objects to the scripts via commandline,
 they may be json-encoded before, as in the example class.

 For example a call like this: